apache/airavata/docs/tutorial/gateways2019_tutorial.md

 docker start -a gateways19-tutorial
 ```

-Now you should be able to log into the portal locally and see **Gateways 19
+Now you should be able to [log into the portal locally](http://localhost:8000)
-Tutorial** in the drop down menu in the header (click on **Workspace** then you
+and see **Gateways 19 Tutorial** in the drop down menu in the header (click on
-should see it in that menu).
+**Workspace** then you should see it in that menu).

 ### Adding a list of "Hello" greetings

 Now we'll create a REST endpoint in our custom Django app that will return
 greetings in several languages.

-1. In the `views.py` file, we add the following import:
+1. In the `$HOME/gatewways19-tutorial/gateways19_tutorial/views.py` file, we add
+   the following import:

 ```python
 from django.http import JsonResponse